arabcoders/watchstate/README.md

 ## updates

+### 2024-05-14

+We are happy to announce the beta testing of the `WebUI`.
+To get started on using it you just need to visit the url `http://localhost:8080` We are supposed to enabled it by default tomorrow, but we decided to give you a head start.
+We are looking forward to your feedback.
+If you don't use the `WebUI` then you need to add the environment variable `WEBUI_ENABLED=0` in your `compose.yaml` file. and restart the container.

 ### 2024-05-13

 In preparation for the beta testing of `WebUI` in two days, we have made little breaking change, we have changed the